nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sealing and Expunging Criminal Records in Nevada

 A criminal record, also known as a rap sheet, informs the viewer about an individual’s illegal activities and interactions with agencies in the criminal justice system.
-These agencies, which act as custodians of criminal records, in whole or part, are typically the Nevada Department of Public Safety and the Nevada Judiciary.
+Multiple agencies act as custodians of criminal records, including the Nevada Department of Public Safety and the Nevada Judiciary.
 Unlike arrest records, a criminal record provides definitive proof of guilt or innocence.
-These records are public information in Nevada, and interested members of the public may request the record from the official custodian or retrieve such records on independent repositories.
+Such records are generally considered to be public information in Nevada.
+As such, interested members of the public may request the record from the official custodian or retrieve such records on independent repositories.

 The Difference Between Sealing and Expunging Criminal Records

-The terms sealing and expungement have come to refer to the same thing in Nevada.
-However, these terms are innately different.
+Although sealing and expungement are often used interchangeably, these terms are innately different.
 Expungement refers to the physical, and often permanent, destruction of a record.
 On the other hand, sealing is the removal of a record from public access.
 Nevada laws do not allow for the expungement of criminal records due to the permanent nature of the act.
 However, the law does allow courts to seal criminal records.
 If successful, the individual may regard the record as non-existent.

 • The name of the person involved in the record, unless said person is a juvenile